Thanks for your interest in the breed and possibly my dogs in particular.

-Due to the small size of average Canaan litter, it happens that sometimes there just aren’t enough puppies to fill the wait list.
-It is not uncommon to wait for over a year for a good quality Cannan puppy.
+Due to the small size of average Canaan litter, there is often a wait for a puppy.
 It is estimated there are less than 3000 CD’s worldwide, with approximately 800-1000 of those in the United States.
 Most of those dogs are spayed or neutered pets.
 Of the few dogs in breeding homes, we further estimate that under 100 Canaans in the US are intact and capable of producing litters.
-According to AKC registration statistics, in the last ten years, an average of only 63 new Canaan puppies have been registered each year.
+According to AKC registration statistics, in the last fifteen years, an average of only 63 new Canaan puppies have been registered each year.

 I hope these numbers will help you to understand why I am so particular in our puppy placements.

 When you acquire a Relic puppy, you are not just buying a puppy, you are establishing a lifelong relationship.
-While I will not be looking over your shoulder at every turn, I do not just sell puppies and disappear.
-I keep in touch a little more over the first year while puppies are maturing and going through pesky chewing and developmental stages, and after that do expect updates on how my puppies are doing.
-From a personal perspective, I need to know they are safe and loved, and from a professional perspective – I need to stay abreast of any health or behavioral issues in my lines.
+I do not just sell puppies- I keep in touch a little more over the first year while puppies are maturing and going through pesky chewing and developmental stages, and after that do require updates on how my puppies are doing.
+From a personal perspective, I need to know they are safe and loved, and from a professional perspective – I need to stay abreast of any health or behavioral issues.

 On the wait list:

-Please let me know if you would like to be added to my breeding and puppy email list.
-In addition to those families actively searching for a new puppy, many just like to know when the website is updated and new plans announced.
-Any one, either casually or seriously waiting for puppies are informed as breeding plans develop.
-Once the dam has been bred, I keep everyone up to date on the pregnancy and whelping dates and accept deposits to firm up who is serious at this time.
+If you would like to be added to the wait list, please fill out the application as mentioned above.
+Once we have had the chance to get to know each other and both sides have decided this is a good fit, deposits are accepted to confirm placements.
+Deposits are non refundable, unless a puppy is not produced that is appropriate for the person/family, in which case they will be given their choice of waiting for a future litter, or having deposit returned.
+After the dam has been bred, I keep everyone up to date on the pregnancy and whelping date.
 Once the pups are here, and I can see the size and make up of the litter, placements can be better decided.
 As mentioned before, final placements are not decided until puppies are 7 weeks old for full evaluation purposes.
 Copies of the deposit and sales contract will be provided to serious inquires.

 Why the cost?
 See: What goes into the cost of a puppy?